cvxgrp/pdos/README.md

 second-order cones `{ (t,x) | ||x||_2 <= t }`; `K^*` is its dual cone.
 The
 dual of the zero cone is the free cone; all other cones are self-dual.

-A reference Matlab implementation is included under the `matlab` folder; it is called `vanilla_pdos.m`.
+A reference Matlab implementation is included under the `matlab` folder; it is called `pdos.m`.

 Installing
 ----------